 I hope you enjoy New Zealand just as much as we did.
 And if you are like us, you will be dreaming about returning again someday.

-We spent just over 3 weeks in New Zealand during our trip around the world in 2015.
+In 2015, we spent just over 3 weeks in New Zealand as part of our trip around the world.
 We started in Queenstown and ended in Auckland.
 This is our exact itinerary, only I wrote it in the opposite order.
 The North Island is wonderful but the South Island is literally jaw-dropping.
 Basically, the farther south you travel, the more beautiful New Zealand gets.

 So, rather than starting off at the best part, I am saving that for the very end.
 Trust me, it will be worth it.
 Every day will be better than one before it, at least in my opinion.

 On this New Zealand itinerary, you will spend about one week on the North Island and two weeks on the South Island.
+As you work your way south through New Zealand, every day will be better than one before it, at least in my opinion.
 This itinerary comes out at 22 days.
 If this is too long, along the way I let you know what I recommend skipping.

 Also, if three weeks is too long, skip the North Island and spend two weeks on the South Island.
 It’s better to put all of your time in the South Island rather than quickly skipping through both the North and South Islands in just two weeks.